Uzair-Saeed/Uzair-Saeed/README.md

 - 👋 Hi, I’m @Uzair-Saeed
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning MERN Stack Development
+- 🌱 I’m currently working as NodeJS Engineer
-- 💞️ I’m looking to collaborate on React + Redux
+- 💞️ I’m looking to collaborate on NodeJS + React + Redux
 - 📫 How to reach me?
 Here is my email uzairsaeed2015@gmail.com

 <!---